Max Branning: Sabbatical

 On 28 May 2015, it was announced that Wood had decided to take a year-long hiatus from EastEnders.
 Of this decision, Wood said, "I have been at EastEnders for nine years and I feel the time is right to give Max a break—but it won't be for too long as I shall be back next year to see Max face another chapter of drama."
 Executive producer Dominic Treadwell-Collins added: "When I returned to EastEnders, both Jake and I agreed that Max has been through so much over the past nine years that we would give him and Jake a break when the opportunity arose.
 That opportunity has come and it is the perfect time to send Max Branning out with a bang that will send ripples through the Square for the rest of the year until Jake returns."

 Max left on 1 October 2015 after being wrongly convicted for Lucy Beale's (Hetti Bywater) murder (see "Who Killed Lucy Beale?").
 He made a cameo appearance on 9 June 2016, making a quick return to the square to return Lauren and Abi's letter of apology then leaving again, indicating that he has not forgiven them for letting him go to jail when they knew he was innocent.
 Max's full return aired on 24 December 2016.

 Departure (2021)

 In September 2020, it was announced that Wood would be departing from the cast of EastEnders after fifteen years in the role, with Max being written out as part of an "explosive exit".
 His final scenes were broadcast on 19 February 2021.

 Reintroduction (2025)

 In July 2025, it was announced that Wood had reprised the role.
 Max will return for a short stint in the autumn before returning full-time later in the year.
-His return follows that of his daughter Lauren (Jacqueline Jossa) in January 2024 and his son Oscar (Pierre Moullier) in July 2025.
+His return follows that of his daughter Lauren (Jacqueline Jossa) in January 2024 and his son Oscar (Pierre Counihan-Moullier) in July 2025.